a7ul/blog/src/pages/graphql-auth/index.md

 ## Deny first and explicit authorization

-With type + field level authorization, we now get a lot of control over managing access to the data graph.
-But in the current approach we consider a field without an **@auth** directive as **publicly accessible**.
-This approach is essentially a blocklist approach, ie, we are blocking access by adding **@auth**.
-But, following the principle of least privilege, we should be doing the reverse.
-We should be denying access to fields by default and only open up access if a field has an **@auth** directive specified.
-This way our auth system would automatically prevent fields that were accidentally exposed without an **@auth** directive.
-And if we need few fields to be public we could annotate those fields with a special permission (For example: **@auth(permissions: ['self:anyone'])**) so that our **@auth** directive can skip authorization on.
-This way as the schema grows, we can be explicit about and keep track of these publicly accessible fields along with avoiding unintentional leaks.
+With **type + field level authorization**, we now get a lot of control over managing access to the data graph.
+But in the current approach we consider a field without an @auth directive as **publicly accessible**.
+This approach is essentially a blocklist approach, ie, we are blocking access by adding @auth.

+But if we are following the principle of least privilege, we should be doing the reverse.
+We should be denying access to fields by default and only open up access if a field has an @auth directive specified.
+This way our auth system would automatically prevent fields that were accidentally exposed without an @auth directive.

 Lets take an example to understand this better: